Locke Innovative Leaders

 Rev. Dr. Sidney Williams

-Social impact advisor and community builder, Sidney Williams is President & CEO, Crossing Capital Group, and Pastor, Bethel AME Church.
+Social impact advisor and community builder, Sidney Williams is Pastor, Bethel AME Church, and President & CEO, Crossing Capital Group.
 Through his FISHing Differently framework, he helps churches and nonprofits engage with impact investors to fund ministries that accelerate sustained thriving in underfinanced communities.

 Meet the 2022 Honorees